MP3 File Right-Click to “Save As” | Enhanced AAC File

-Episode #88 is a conversation with a returning guest, Jim Baran of the firm Value Stream Leadership (he is @leanVSL on Twitter, also).
-His sites include the Lean Career Compass and his Lean Career Guide blog.
-In this podcast, Jim talks about a shift in his firm’s business model away from traditional recruiting and placement to helping companies manage Lean talent within their organization.
-We’ve structured the discussion to follow somewhat of a “Verbal A3″ format, so I hope that helps.
+Episode #88 is a conversation with a returning guest, Jim Baran of the firm Career Kaizen (he is @CareerKaizen on Twitter, also).
+In this podcast, Jim talks about a shift in his firm's business model away from traditional recruiting and placement to helping companies manage Lean talent within their organization.
+We've structured the discussion to follow somewhat of a “Verbal A3” format, so I hope that helps.

-For earlier episodes, visit the main Podcast page, which includes information on how to subscribe via RSS or via Apple iTunes.
+For earlier episodes, visit the main Podcast page, which includes information on how to subscribe via RSS or via Apple Podcasts.
 You can also hear Jim in episodes #16 and #27.

 Podcast #88 covers a broad topic – the use of social networking technology to create sustainable business value.